jamaya2001/voice-bot/README.md

 sudo apt-get install ffmpeg
 ```

-### Run the chatbot code
+# Step 3 - Load the chatbot code

 The following code snippet is a simple Node.JS app that will utilize the Watson services you just created.

-Hopefully the code is documented well enough that you can easily follow along.
+The code performs the following primary functions:

+* Create and initialize instances of the Watson services
+* Create and setup the microphone object
+* Converts audio from the microphone into text
+* Converts text into audio which is then played back through the speaker
+* Conducts a dialog by responding to questions from the user
+* Keeps a timer to determine if the chatbot is awake or asleep

 Cut and paste the following code into a local file and name it `run.js`: